Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Privacy-Friendly Logging Policy & Fire OS Kill Switch

-ExpressVPN’s logging policy guarantees the provider won’t keep any record of personal internet activity or connection to its service.
+ExpressVPN’s logging policy commits the provider to keeping no record of your internet activity or your connections to its service.

-The VPN is also headquartered in the British Virgin Islands – a strong privacy-friendly jurisdiction for a VPN company.
+The VPN is also headquartered in the British Virgin Islands, a genuinely privacy-friendly jurisdiction for a VPN company.

 Surfshark is a very affordable alternative to IPVanish and ExpressVPN.
-It’s not as private, or as fast, but it comes with a Vega OS app and costs only $1.99/mo over 27 months.
+My tests showed it’s not as private, or as fast, but it comes with a Vega OS app and costs only $2.49/mo over 27 months.

-It’s a good VPN for TV streaming too, with all its US servers unlocking the American Netflix content library, as well as HBO Max, Prime Video, Hulu, and many other popular apps.
+It’s a good VPN for TV streaming too.
+Every US server I tried opened the American Netflix library, along with HBO Max, Prime Video, Hulu, and plenty of other popular apps.

-Surfshark’s Fire TV Stick app unblocked Netflix in our tests.
+Surfshark’s Fire TV Stick app unblocked Netflix in my tests.

 Affordable & Compatible with Vega OS

-The Vega OS app works very similarly to the standard Fire OS version, but is more simple.
+That Vega OS app works much like the standard Fire OS version, just simpler.

-You can only use the WireGuard protocol (which is fine) and it lacks advanced settings like Bypasser (split tunneling), Dynamic MultiHop, and CleanWeb (ad blocking).
+You’re limited to the WireGuard protocol, which is no real hardship, but you do lose advanced settings like Bypasser (split tunneling), Dynamic MultiHop, and CleanWeb (ad blocking).

-Like IPVanish’s Vega OS app, it’s a more streamlined app that focuses on the basics: quickly changing your IP address and securing your connection.
+Like IPVanish’s Vega OS app, it’s a streamlined build that concentrates on the basics: changing your IP address quickly and securing your connection.

 Good Privacy & Security Standings

-Its entire server network runs on diskless RAM-only hardware, meaning data is wiped on every reboot and nothing can be extracted even if a server is physically seized.
+Its entire server network runs on diskless, RAM-only hardware, so data is wiped on every reboot and nothing can be extracted even if a server is physically seized.

 The company’s logging policy has been independently validated through multiple Deloitte audits, with only your email address and account registration date retained.

-As with IPVanish and ExpressVPN, we confirmed using Wireshark that Surfshark encrypts internet traffic through industry-standard AES-256 with OpenVPN or ChaCha20 with WireGuard.
+As with IPVanish and ExpressVPN, I used Wireshark to confirm that Surfshark encrypts traffic properly: AES-256 with OpenVPN, or ChaCha20 with WireGuard.

-One thing to raise: Surfshark’s kill switch isn’t enabled by default on Fire TV.
-If you install the app and don’t toggle Network Lock on in the settings, your real IP will be exposed any time the VPN connection drops.
+One warning before you start.
+Surfshark’s kill switch isn’t enabled by default on Fire TV.
+If you install the app and never toggle Network Lock on, your real IP will be exposed every time the VPN connection drops.

-We strongly recommend turning Network Lock on as soon as you’ve signed into the app.
+Turn Network Lock on as soon as you’ve signed in, it’s the first thing I do on a new install.

 It’s very easy to set up a VPN on your Fire TV Stick, as long as the VPN provider has developed a Fire OS application.

-You can install all the VPNs we recommend in this guide directly onto your Firestick from the Fire OS app store in just a few steps.
+Every VPN I recommend in this guide installs directly onto your Firestick from the Fire OS app store in a few steps.
+If you have one of the newer Vega OS devices, that list narrows to IPVanish and Surfshark.

 Video tutorial on how to set up a VPN on your Fire TV Stick.